daryllxd/lifelong-learning/coursera/human-language-linguistics.md

 - Closet,
 - Laboratory, like for brain waves?
 - Street, studying the way in which language is used in everyday life.

+### Interview with Dr. Victoria Nyst

+- There are different sign languages.